 Parking is available behind the Barns-Brinton House or in the lot behind the businesses next door.
 To access parking, enter at the light at Ponds Edge Road, then turn right into the first parking area.
 Drive to the back of the lot.

-Our March program highlights the unexplored history of home brewing in the Colonial era.
-Guests will have the opportunity to watch beer historian Rich Wagner create a "sixthel" and demonstrate aspects of Colonial brewing with his "barrel of fun".
-Play some Colonial drinking (libation) games, all while learning about women brewsters with beer historian John Medkeff in the spirit of Women's History Month.
-Sample craft beers from local breweries and more!
+Learn about Colonial beer making while sampling some brew from Artillery Brewery and food cooked fireside at the hearth.
+Stroll through our historic 1714 Barns-Brinton House and enjoy presentations on the unexplored history of women’s work in home brewing in the Colonial era.
+Guests will have the opportunity to watch beer historian Rich Wagner create a "sixthel" and demonstrate aspects of Colonial brewing with his "barrel of fun," try a hand at playing Colonial drinking games, watch beer soap making by Rachel of Rocker Soaps (at 7:30pm and 8:15pm), discuss the history of women brewsters with beer historian John Medkeff in the spirit of Women's History Month.

 Guests will have the opportunity to participate in activities regarding ghosts, superstitions, and may experience paranormal activity while sampling local ciders and wines!